eQuid96/prism-2d/README.md

-# Glfw starter project

-A stater project that include:
-- CMake
-- GLFW 3.4
-- Cpp 11
-- GLAD for OpenGL 3.3 core profile
+# Learn OpenGL

+Project used for learning OpenGL with the https://learnopengl.com tutorials.

 # Useful resources